 Then of course there is all the invisible junk running in the background using up your device's resources and eating up bandwidth.
 We're talking about lovely stuff like trackers and malware.
 Everything connected to the internet is continually bombarded with crap trying to get access to your systems and your data.

 This is a ridiculous number of things getting stuffed onto unprotected devices.
 And MSNBC is not unusual.
-Here are Brave results for some of the most popular websites in the world:

 When you see how much stuff is getting pushed through your web browser onto your devices from almost every page you visit, it is easy to see why:

-- browsing seems slower than before and
+- Browsing seems slower than before and

-- your smartphone is always running out of mobile data.
+- Your smartphone is always running out of mobile data.

-A VPN with ad blocking is an ideal solution to this problem.
+A VPN with ad blocker capabilities is an ideal solution to this problem.
 The best VPNs with ad blocking capabilities stop ads and all sorts of other junk from ever reaching your devices.
 An ad blocker VPN blocks connections to known sources of trouble, so the junk never even gets sent in your direction.
 The result is faster page loading and less mobile data wasted.

 |Logs||No logs (audited)|